OCR-D/spec/page.md

 ### Consistency strictness

-A consistency checker must support three levels of strictness:
+A consistency checker must support four levels of strictness:

 #### `strict`

 If any of the assertions fail for a PAGE document, an exception should be raised and the document no further processed

+#### `lax`

+If any of the assertions fail for a PAGE document, another comparison disregarding all whitespace shall be made.
+If this still fails, an exception should be raised and the document no further processed

 #### `fix`